 - 30% of all plastic packaging to include recycled material

-Download our free guide for businesses on tackling the sustainable plastics challenge.
+Download our guide for businesses on tackling the sustainable plastics challenge.

 *Specific targets outlined in the EU Circular Economy Package

 - Municipal recycling rate (see our guidance for waste management companies and local authorities):

 - Specific packaging targets for 2030:

 - Plastic – 55%

 - Wood – 30%